 The Master of Science in Mechanical Engineering aims at training young engineers with an advanced education, providing them with skills in designing, planning. and managing complex activities of research and development in an industrial environment.
-This goal is achieved by means of a broad training proposal based on advanced mathematics and physics, and professional expertise targeted to the complex engineering solution of problems concerning the design of processes, plants, systems, machines.
-Engineering Design professionals educated at Sapienza can work as technology specialists in a wide fields, range of including manufacturing, mechatronics, transportation (automotive, naval, railroad), aeronautical and conventional renewable and production, biomechanics and energy In others. these mechanical engineers are responsible design. testing, management, research and development.
+This goal is achieved by means of a broad training proposal based on advanced mathematics and physics. and professional expertise targeted to the solution of complex engineering problems concerning the design of processes, plants, systems, devices. machines.
+Engineering and Design professionals educated at Sapienza can work as technology specialists in a wide fields, including range of manufacturing, mechatronics, transportation (automotive, naval. aeronautical and railroad). renewable conventional and production, biomechanics and energy In many others. these settings mechanical engineers are responsible for design. testing, management, research and development.